jbernst/homalopsidae_genomics/README.md

-# Multilocus Phylogenetic Investigation of Homalopsidae
+# Phylogenomic Investigation of Homalopsidae
-Data and scripts for the phylogenomic investigation of Mud Snakes (Homalopsidae).
+Data and scripts for the phylogenomic investigation of Mud Snakes (Homalopsidae) using SqCL v2 probe set.